2025 College Football Win Totals Odds: Oregon Among Four Schools Listed at 10.5 Wins

 Early college football win totals analysis

-The college football powerhouse seems to again be the Big Ten, with defending champion Ohio State, as well as 2024 CFP No. 1 seed Oregon, with projected win totals of 10.5.
-The Ducks are the only team to carry minus odds on the Over.
+The powerhouse of college football once again seems to be the Big Ten.
+Defending champions Ohio State, as well as 2024 CFP No. 1 seed Oregon and Penn State, hold projected win totals of 10.5.
+The Buckeyes carry the shortest odds on the Over at +100.

 Popular college football futures markets